| |

 rising pasta prices outside the parliament in Rome,

-Carlo Rienzi of the Codacons consumer association is
+Carlo Rienzi of the Codacons consumer association

-wholesalers, retailers and speculators-"everyone
+politicians, wholesalers, retailers and speculators-"everyone

 but farmers and consumers".
-Their actions are seen
+Their actions are

 The set of players whose trades are least transparent